-Details Name of Director Ang Yew Chye Siau Kai Bing Goi Kok Ming (Wei Guoming) Working experience and occupation(s) during the past 10 years Mr. Ang Yew Chye is the co-founder of the Group and was appointed as Executive Director on 12 August 2004.
-He is responsible for the day to day operation and management of the companies.
-Mr. Ang has more than 30 years of experience in the scrap metal recycling business.
-2006 to Present - Chief Financial Officer of DP Architects Pte Ltd 1997 to present - Director of Tee Yih Jia Food Manufacturing Pte Ltd 1997 to present - Director of Acelink Logistics Pte Ltd 2012 to present - Chief Operating Officer and Executive Director of GSH Corporation Ltd 2014 to present - Non-Executive Director of Hanwell Holdings Ltd 2019 to present - Non-Executive Director of Serial System Ltd Shareholding interest in the listed issuer and its subsidiaries 3,427,843 shares 12,000 shares Nil Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Ī Ŋ. Son of Mr. Goi Seng Hui who is a substantial shareholder of the issuer.
-Conflict of interest (including any competing business) Nii Ţ. Nil Undertaking (in the format set out in Appendix 7H) under Rule 720(1) has been submitted to the listed issuer Yes Yes Yes
+Name of Director Director Details Ang Yu Seng Wong Loke Tan Working experience and occupation(s) during the past 10 years Mr. Ang Yu Seng is the co-founder of our Group.
+He was appointed as Executive Chairman and Chief Executive Officer on 12 August 2004.
+He is responsible for developing and driving the growth strategies of the companies in the Group.
+Mr. Ang has more than 30 years of experience in the scrap metal recycling and steel trading businesses.
+Senior Vice President, Maybank Singapore July 2003 to June 2016 Independent Director, Koyo International Limited since August 2016 to present Independent Director, Adventus Holdings Limited since May 2017 to present Independent Non-Executive Director, K2 F&B Holdings Limited since February 2019 to present Non-Executive Independent Director, International Cement Group Ltd. since December 2019 to present Shareholding interest in the listed issuer and its subsidiaries 13,724,840 Ordinary Shares Nil Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Brother of Mr. Ang Yew Chye, who is an Executive Director of the Company Ni Conflict of interest (including any competing business) Ni Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes